im-kulikov/gowsev/README.md

 func (context *Context) AddConn(conn *websocket.Conn) uint64
 ```

-The functions are self explanatory except for a few points. `EventLoopIteration()` performs a single wait for an event. `EventLoop` performs a loop of such iterations.
-Mostly, `EventLoop()` will be used. `Wrote` writes a message to the connection with id.
+The functions are self explanatory except for a few points. `EventLoopIteration()` performs a single wait for an event. `EventLoop` performs an infinite loop of such iterations.
+User code will mostly use `EventLoop()`. `Write` writes a message to the connection with id.
 The message is a binary websocket message. `AddConn` can be used to add external connections to  the event loop.
 The user app can dial a websocket connection to an external web service and put the socket into the event loop.
 The server can listen to multiple ports simultaneously in the same event loop; just call `ListenAndServe(port string)` or `ListenAndServeTLS(port string, certFile string, keyFile string)` several times.

 ## Single threaded event loop